 It also follows from (2) that the invitation should state whether the event is being sponsored /supported by one or more pharmaceutical companies.
 ENLI has specifically determined that the conditions of (2) were met by it being very clearly stated on the first, and practically all, subsequent pages of the event website that sponsorship is being provided by the pharmaceutical company concerned.
 In this connection, ENLI emphasizes that signing up to the event should be via the website.
 In another case, ENLI ruled that the conditions of (2) would be met by the sponsorship contract stating that the organizer would announce the sponsorship and publish the company's logo on all printed marketing/information matters for the event and on the website.
-ENLI accepted these instances by virtue of the fact that the purpose of the provisions of (2) on sponsors being stated on the invitation (namely that participants should be able to see and decide whether the event is being supported by pharmaceutical companies), would have to be regarded as satisfied in the cases concerned, since the sponsor is especially clearly named and it is to be assumed that participants could not avoid being aware of this.
+ENLI accepted these instances by virtue of the fact that the purpose of the provisions of (2) on sponsors being stated on the invitation (namely that participants should be able to see the sponsor is especially clearly named and it is to be assumed that participants could not avoid being aware of this.